apache/druid/docs/content/development/indexer.md

 The Indexer uses the `druid.worker.globalIngestionHeapLimitBytes` configuration to impose a global heap limit across all of the tasks it is running.

 This global limit is evenly divided across the number of task slots configured by `druid.worker.capacity`.

 To apply the per-task heap limit, the Indexer will override `maxBytesInMemory` in task tuning configs (i.e., ignoring the default value or any user configured value). `maxRowsInMemory` will also be overridden to an essentially unlimited value: the Indexer does not support row limits.

-By default, `druid.worker.globalIngestionHeapLimitBytes` is set to 60% of the available JVM heap.
+By default, `druid.worker.globalIngestionHeapLimitBytes` is set to 1/6th of the available JVM heap.
+This default is chosen to align with the default value of `maxBytesInMemory` in task tuning configs when using the MiddleManager/Peon system, which is also 1/6th of the JVM heap.

+The peak usage for rows held in heap memory relates to the interaction between the `maxBytesInMemory` and `maxPendingPersists` properties in the task tuning configs.
+When the amount of row data held in-heap by a task reaches the limit specified by `maxBytesInMemory`, a task will persist the in-heap row data.
+After the persist has been started, the task can again ingest up to `maxBytesInMemory` bytes worth of row data while the persist is running.

+This means that the peak in-heap usage for row data can be up to approximately `maxBytesInMemory` * (2 + `maxPendingPersists`).
+The default value of `maxPendingPersists` is 0, which allows for 1 persist to run concurrently with ingestion work.

 The remaining portion of the heap is reserved for query processing and segment persist/merge operations, and miscellaneous heap usage.

 #### Concurrent Segment Persist/Merge Limits